Skip to main content

 };

-This replaced hard-coded if/else branches in the metadata builder with a simple config lookup, making the system extensible without code changes.
+This swapped the hard-coded if/else branches in the metadata builder for a plain config lookup, so the system extends without any code changes.

 Results